Animal Care and Use Program

 - Requiring that all activities involving animal subjects receive Institutional Animal Care and Use Committee (IACUC) approvals before research and teaching activities are initiated

 - Creating an environment at the university that promotes the ethical and humane use of animals

 - Appointing an Institutional Attending Veterinarian (AV) to oversee veterinary care for the ACUP

 - Providing professional administrative support to the university’s IACUC

 - Educating the university community about federal, state and university regulations, policies and practices pertaining to the ethical and humane use of animals

 - Conducting post-approval monitoring activities to promote compliance with the requirements of the ACUP.

 |Technician time||Blood draws, restraining, surgical assistance, body weights, etc.||$25.00/hr|

 |Anesthesia Machine||For surgical use, tail biopsies etc.||$12.00/hr|

-Note: You must be actively involved with an MSU research project and be listed on an approved IACUC protocol to request training.
+Note: You must be actively involved with a Montclair State University research project and be listed on an approved IACUC protocol to request training.